 Although there are standard test methods available for the measurement of RI and elemental composition using µXRF (as well as LA-ICP-MS and solution ICP-MS), there is currently no consensus on how to interpret the weight of the evidence by any method.
-One approach to assigning a weight to forensic evidence is the use of a verbal scale (also referred to as a conclusion scale or an association scale).
+One approach to assigning weight to forensic evidence is the use of a verbal scale (also referred to as a conclusion scale or an association scale).
 Verbal scales differ across laboratories, but most include an exclusion, an inconclusive result, and multiple levels for the strength of an association based on the presence or absence of individual or class characteristics as well as the discrimination power of the technique(s) used.
 It is worth noting that the National Institute of Standards and Technology (NIST) Organization of Scientific Area Committees (OSAC) for forensic science is currently developing a standardized verbal scale for trace evidence interpretation [21].
 The use of databases is prerequisite to providing a weight to forensic evidence.

-Databases have been used for several purposes, including: the estimation of a technique’s discrimination power, which is necessary for the development of a verbal scale; the calculation of a random match probability (RMP), which is often estimated by the false inclusion rate for all pairwise comparisons within the database [15, 17, 22]; the calculation of a frequency of occurrence, in which the K or the Q sample is compared to each sample in the database, and the number of indistinguishable pairs is reported [22]; and the calculation of a likelihood ratio (LR) [22, 23].
+Databases have been used for several purposes, including: the estimation of a technique’s discrimination power and experimental error rates, which are necessary for the development of a verbal scale; the calculation of a random match probability (RMP), which is often estimated by the false inclusion rate for all pairwise comparisons within the database [15, 17, 22]; the calculation of a frequency of occurrence, in which the K or the Q sample is compared to each sample in the database, and the number of indistinguishable pairs is reported [22]; and the calculation of a likelihood ratio (LR) [22, 23].
 As previously reported in Corzo et al. [22], “a continuous likelihood ratio (LR) is defined as the probability of the evidence given H1 (an association) divided by the probability of the evidence given H2 (a non-association): P(E|H1)/P(E|H2).
 Therefore, if the LR is greater than 1, it shows support for the hypothesis of an association (H1) and if the LR is less than 1, it shows support for the hypothesis of no association (H2).
 Furthermore, the larger the LR the stronger the support for H1, while the smaller the LR the stronger the support for H2.”
 Several researchers and operational laboratories (mostly in Europe, Australia, and New Zealand) incorporate the use of LR in the evaluation of glass evidence in casework [22-27].

 The present work is part of an ongoing study by the Glass Interpretation Working Group that aims to develop a standardized and more objective method for evidence interpretation.
 This working group included an interlaboratory study, organized by the Almirall group at Florida International University, in which glass fragments were compared using RI, µXRF, LIBS, and/or LA-ICP-MS. The LA-ICP-MS results have been presented in previous manuscripts and will not be discussed in detail here [22, 23].
 This work summarizes the results of the RI, µXRF, and LIBS comparisons for the three interlaboratory exercises involving the 17 participating laboratories for the first time.